-The Arbitrator Appointment Committee (the "Committee") is one of the most relevant bodies of the Court.
-It is in charge of appointing arbitrators in the absence of an agreement by the parties in that respect, confirming the arbitrators proposed by the parties and reviewing the procedures concerning the challenge, removal and replacement of arbitrators.
+The Arbitrator Appointment Committee is one of the most relevant bodies of the Court.
+It is in charge of appointing arbitrators in the absence of an agreement by the parties in that respect and confirming the arbitrators proposed by the parties and the co-arbitrators.

 The Committee is formed by a majority of prestigious members of the legal profession, which are totally independent from the Court.
 The position is not remunerated and the members cannot by appointed arbitrators by the Committee.

 Currently, the members of the Appointment Committee are the following:

 Urquiola de Palacio del Valle de Lersundi, President of the Madrid Court of Arbitration.

 The Committee is governed by the Statute of the Court (articles 8 and 11), as well as its own internal regulations, approved by the Plenary.
 Its guidelines and recommendations for the appointment of arbitrators are explained in this Note.